cloudflare/next-on-pages/internal-packages/next-dev/README.md

 When developing a next-on-pages application, this is the development workflow that we recommend:

 - **Develop using the standard Next.js dev server**\
   In order to have a very fast and polished dev experience the standard dev server provided by Next.js is the best available option.
-So use it to quickly make changes and iterate over them, while still having access to your Cloudflare bindings thanks to the
+So use it to quickly make changes and iterate over them, while still having access to your Cloudflare bindings thanks to the `next-dev` submodule.
-  `next-dev` submodule.
 - **Build and preview your worker locally**\
-  In order to make sure that your application is being built in a manner that is fully compatible with Cloudflare Pages, before deploying it, or whenever you're comfortable checking the correctness of the application during your development process, build your worker by using `@cloudflare/next-on-pages` and preview it locally via `wrangler pages dev .vercel/output/static`, this is the only way to locally make sure that every is working as you expect it to.
+  In order to make sure that your application is being built in a manner that is fully compatible with Cloudflare Pages, before deploying it, or whenever you're comfortable checking the correctness of the application during your development process, build your worker by using `@cloudflare/next-on-pages` and preview it locally via `wrangler pages dev .vercel/output/static --compatibility-flag nodejs_compat`, this is the only way to locally make sure that every is working as you expect it to.
 - **Deploy your app and iterate**\
   Once you've previewed your application locally then you can deploy it to Cloudflare Pages (both via direct uploads or git integration) and iterate over the process to make new changes.